JEnric/Docker-Lukso-Nodes/README.md

 Note: Containers have been tested on Ubuntu 22.04.

-LUKSO network configs are fetched from: [lukso-network/network-configs](https://github.com/lukso-network/network-configs).
+LUKSO network configs are fetched from the official repository: [lukso-network/network-configs](https://github.com/lukso-network/network-configs).

 It is provided "as is" and you are encouraged to adjust the configuration files for your own needs.
 The most important configuration files are the genesis files:

 - `genesis.ssz`
 - `genesis.json`
 - `config.yaml`

-They can be found in the official [`lukso-network/network-configs`](https://github.com/lukso-network/network-configs) repository.

 For more information, check the [LUKSO Docs](https://docs.lukso.tech/networks/mainnet/running-a-node/).